Ssekyene/AirBnB_clone_v2/README.md

 <p>The requested URL was not found on the server.
 If you entered the URL manually please check your spelling and try again.</p>
 guillaume@ubuntu:~$
 ```

+* The code is W3C compliant and validate with [W3C-Validator](https://github.com/alx-tools/W3C-Validator) (except for jinja template)

 ### References
 - [cmd module](https://docs.python.org/3/library/cmd.html)